 How did you find your way into the design industry?

 I went to the Savannah College of Art and Design and earned a BFA in Graphic Design.
 I wanted to create album artwork and packaging for CDs but while there I discovered the web and dodged that music industry bullet.

 If you hadn’t become a designer, what do you think you’d be doing now?

 If I hadn’t become a designer I’d probably be working with one.
 I can’t imagine not building things and if you’re building things you need a designer.
 To paraphrase Steve Jobs, design is how it works, not what it looks like.

 What does a typical day in the life of Shaun Inman look like?

 Unkempt, think bed head and pajamas.
 It really varies day to day but it goes something like this.
 My time from unconscious to squinting at a screen is shamefully Olympic (most mornings I wake with one hand clutching an iPod touch under the pillow).
 Twitter and Fever through breakfast.
 Then on a good day I’ll tackle my inbox, process the support emails then feel guilty about filing or ignoring the rest but I could get stuck replying to email all day if I don’t duck out.
 A shower gives me time to brainstorm or plan the day.
 Then I’m off.
 I could be wrestling with game logic in Xcode or Unity, corralling markup and stylesheets in TextMate or pushing pixels in Photoshop.
-Some days call for setting up the USB keyboard and composing chiptunes in GarageBand with YMCK’s Magical 8bit Plug.
-I’m really all over the place.
+Some days call for setting up the USB keyboard and composing chiptunes in GarageBand with YMCK’s

 Original typeface by Greg Christman